-- details of any anticipated impact it will have on ESC and views on how this can be addressed - the proposed date\ on which the change should become effective - reference to any previous application and the date when it was made - Where a request to work at a different location is included, the employee should have read and understood the Remote Working policy and included a consideration of the prompts listed under section 5 of that policy in their application.
+- details of any anticipated impact it will have on ESC and views on how this can be addressed - the proposed date on which the change should become effective - reference to any previous application and the date when it was made - Where a request to work at a different location is included, the employee should have read and understood the Remote Working policy and can make their application using the Remote Working Agreement template provided in that policy.

-\Employees should note that resolving these requests can take time and should allow sufficient time between making the request and any proposed start date.
+Employees should note that resolving these requests can take time and should allow sufficient time between making the request and any proposed start date.
 Please refer to the FLOW CHART later in this document.
 Further information can be obtained from their line manager.